yaquawa/dynamo-crud/README.md

 A wrapper lib for the official SDK which provide an easier to use CRUD API and type safety.

 ## Main Features
+* Easier to understand fluid APIs
+* Auto marshall/unmarshall the DTO object
+* Use Stream API for scan and query command
+* Transparently use Batch GetItem/WriteItem
 * Advanced type hinting for TypeScript users
-* Auto marshall/unmarshall the DTO object
-* Easier to understand fluid APIs
-* Use stream for scan and query command
+* Adjust requests size automatically on BatchWriteItem

 ## Installation
 ```bash